 California's present fisheries management framework is a result of over 100 years of laws and regulations that were often adopted on a piecemeal and ad hoc basis.
-Over the last 15 years, the Legislature has directed state agencies to use innovative approaches to managing of California's fishery resources and marine ecosystems-e.g., the Marine

-Life Management Act (MLMA) (AB 1241, Keeley 1998) and the Marine Life Protection Act (MLPA) (AB 993, Shelley 1999).
-While implementation of these landmark statutes, particularly the MLMA, has proven challenging on a variety of levels, much progress has been made.
+Over the last 15 years, the Legislature has directed state agencies to use innovative approaches to managing of California's fishery resources and marine ecosystems (e.g., the Marine Life Management Act of 1998 (MLMA) and the Marine Life Protection Act of 1999 (MLPA)).
+While implementation of these landmark statutes, particularly the MLMA, has proven challenging on a variety of levels, thismuch progress has been made.
 This legislation has required a shift in focus to managing our marine ecosystems, rather than simply managing individual fish stocks.

 Over the past five years, the OPC focused on building capacity for sustainable fisheries by working extensively with the fishing communities along the California coast.
 With support of projects such as the Central Coast Groundfish project, the San Francisco Community Fishing Association, and California's Fisheries Fund, the OPC has been able to leverage funds that result in improved access to fisheries and revitalization of coastal ports, while encouraging sustainable fishing practices.
 In addition to promoting fishing practices that are less harmful to the marine ecosystem, the OPC has supported efforts to build markets for sustainably caught seafood.
-As mandated by the California Sustainable Seafood Initiative (CSSI) (AB 1217, Monning 2009), the OPC will develop and implement a voluntary sustainable seafood program for California fisheries.
+As mandated by AB 1217 (Monning, 2009), the OPC will develop and implement a voluntary sustainable seafood program for California fisheries.
 The program will implement a protocol to guide the independent certification of sustainability and create a market assistance program for certified fisheries.
 This may allow consumers to provide a market-based incentive to fishermen and resource managers to maintain sustainable fisheries resources.

 The emerging statewide MPA network developed under the MLPA is unparalleled in the United States, and is one of the most comprehensive networks in the world.
 The goals of the MLPA include, among other things, protection of marine life, habitats, and ecosystems, rebuilding depleted populations, and providing educational and recreational opportunity.
-Progress toward these broad goals offers significant opportunity to safeguard and conserve marine ecosystems and the coastal economy.
-To support adaptive management required by the MLPA, the OPC invested in critically important and timesensitive data collection to document baseline conditions at the time of MPA implementation.
-This information provides the foundation for longterm MPA monitoring, and will inform a wide range of management mandates including water quality, climate change and fisheries.
-The OPC also supported the establishment of the MPA Monitoring Enterprise as a program of the California Ocean Science Trust.
+Progress toward these broad goals offers significant opportunity to safeguard and restoreconserve marine ecosystems and the coastal economy.
+To support adaptive management required by the MLPA, the OPC invested in critically important and time-sensitive data collection to document baseline conditions at the time of MPA implementation.
+This information provides the foundation for long-term MPA monitoring, and will inform a wide range of management mandates including water quality, climate change and fisheries.
+The OPC also supported the establishment of the MPA Monitoring Enterprise withings a program of the California Ocean Science Trust.
 The MPA Monitoring Enterprise will continue to develop and implement impartial, scientifically rigorous, and cost-effective MPA monitoring to evaluate and inform the state on the health of our MPAs in support of future management decisions.